oneforawe/react-ts-dock/doc/Creation.md

 # Creation of the Repo

+Notes:

+* The commands below were not executed in the order shown, but the order shown is more organized and should be appropriate.
+* To distinguish commands executed in the host system versus those executed in the container system, I use the symbol `>` for the host system command line prompt and the symbol `$` for the container system command line prompt.

 ## Strategy

 The project template code in this repo is intended to be downloaded/cloned to a